mhkeller/spacegray-eighties-iterm/README.md

 ##### Spacegray eighties dull

-I use this slightly dulled version.
+There's also a slightly dulled version, which is what I use.

 ![](https://raw.githubusercontent.com/mhkeller/spacegray-eighties-iterm/master/assets/eighties-dull.jpg)